fcambus/statzone/README.md

 It is currently used to generate TLD Zone File Statistics on [StatDNS][1].

-StatZone is written with security in mind and is running sandboxed on OpenBSD (using pledge).
+StatZone is written with security in mind, and has also been extensively fuzzed using AFL and Honggfuzz.
 Experimental seccomp support is available for selected architectures and can be enabled by setting the `ENABLE_SECCOMP` variable to `1` when invoking CMake.
-It has also been extensively fuzzed using AFL and Honggfuzz.

 ## Dependencies